AlvaroCori/-AlvaroCori-SIS_INTEL_PRACTICA_4/README.md

 |  20   |    14    |
 |  AVG   |  12.6    |

+This is an extra experiment to see to see this possibility, and we were surprised by the good results.

-The next table show the algorithm with the same values in probabilities, but the initial populations changes:
+The next table show the algorithm with the same values in probabilities (Crossover = 0.7, mutation = 0.001), but the initial populations changes:

 | Tried    |  50 chromosomes  |  100 chromosomes  |  500 chromosomes  |  1000 chromosomes  |
 | :------: | :------: |:------: |:------: |:------: |